-MU Rural Track Clerkship Program
+Rural Clerkship Program

 Students are given the unique opportunity to live and work in a rural community to gain personal experience of the rewards of rural practice.
 Community-based physicians serve as faculty and role models, guiding students through the program and serving as mentors for professional and personal development.
-In the busy rural settings, students care for a large number of patients and are able to experience continuity of care.
+In busy rural settings, students care for a large number of patients and are able to experience continuity of care.